jstanco/radarqc/README.md

 ```

 ## Example Usage
-The radar used to generate cross-spectrum data can sometimes detect outliers.
-This is indicated by )
+The radar equipment used to generate cross-spectrum data can sometimes detect outliers, which are indicated by
 negative signal values in the data.
-This example loads a file using the `Abs` method to ignore the outliers,
+This example loads a file using the `Abs` preprocessor to ignore the outliers,
 computes the log-power (dBW), then writes the result back into a file.

 ```python3